 When to ask for help if you have post-weaning depression?

-Whether you THINK or KNOW you’re dealing with post-weaning depression, it’s important to know your own limits so you can get help.
-One way to really stay in tune with your emotions and keep track of them is by journaling!
-It’s actually a method my therapist recommended to me when I went through therapy for postpartum anxiety.
+Whether you THINK or KNOW you’re dealing with post-weaning depression, it’s important to know your limits so you can get help.
+One way to stay in tune with your emotions and keep track of them is by journaling!
+It’s a method my therapist recommended to me when I went through therapy for postpartum anxiety.

 Other instances you should ask for help would be: